michaeluno/admin-page-framework/readme.txt

 - `path` - lets the user select file paths on the server.
 - `toggle` - lets the user toggle a switch button.
 - `no_ui_slider` - lets the user set values between ranges with a slider.
+- `select2` - lets the user select items from a predefined list which cam be populated with AJAX.

 If you want a field type that are not listed here, you can check the [field type pack](http://admin-page-framework.michaeluno.jp/add-ons/field-type-pack/) or request a new one in the [forum](https://wordpress.org/support/plugin/admin-page-framework).